moses-Dera/rock-paper-scissors/README.md

 # Rock Paper Scissors (JavaScript)

-This project is a simple implementation of the Rock Paper Scissors game in JavaScript.
+A simple browser-based Rock Paper Scissors game.

-## Current Features
+## Features
+- Play 5 rounds against the computer.
+- Input validation for user choices.
+- Score tracking for both player and computer.
+- Displays round results and final winner in the browser console.

+## How to Play
+1. Open `index.html` in your web browser.
-- Function to get a random computer choice: `rock`, `paper`, or `scissors`.
+2. When prompted, type your choice: `rock`, `paper`, or `scissors` (case-sensitive, lowercase).
-- Function to prompt the user for their choice.

-## How to Use
-- Run the JavaScript code in a browser environment.
-- The computer will randomly select its move.
+3. The computer will randomly select its move.
-- You will be prompted to enter your choice.
+4. After 5 rounds, the final result will be shown in the console.

 ## Files
+- `index.html`: Loads the game in your browser.
-- `game.js`: Contains the game logic so far.
+- `game.js`: Contains all game logic and runs automatically when the page loads.

+## Notes
+- All interaction is via browser prompts and the console.
+- To play again, refresh the page.

 ---

-More features can be added, such as determining the winner and a user interface.
+Feel free to extend the game with a graphical interface or more features!